gitGNU/gnu_bsltl/README.md

 ## Dependencies

+### Octave dependencies
-Some functions inside BSLTL package (filtering functions) depend of signal package; at the same time the signal package depends of control package.
+Some functions inside BSLTL package depend of signal package and image package;
+at the same time the signal package depends of control package.
-Thus, we recommend install first the control package and later the signal package with the next OCTAVE commands.
+Thus, we recommend install first the control package and later the signal package with the following online OCTAVE installation commands.

 	pkg install -forge control
 	pkg install -forge signal
+	pkg install -forge image

 In operating systems based in GNU/Linux can be necessary install first the library liboctave-dev in the system, given that OCTAVE uses this library to install